Dropbox Spaces will soothe your frenetic desktop | TheINQUIRER

 Spaces: The final front end

-SAN FRANCISCO, Collaboration suite Dropbox has been celebrating focus and clarity, as the themes of its annual ‘Work In Progress ‘ conference, rolling out some new features to match.
+SAN FRANCISCO: COLLABORATION SUITE Dropbox has been celebrating focus and clarity at its annual ‘Work In Progress ‘ conference, rolling out some new features to match.

 Of course, the fact that Dropbox is at the heart of all your services is both convenient for you and especially convenient for Dropbox, naturally.